pomerium/pomerium/docs/configuration/readme.md

 - Type: `bool`
 - Optional

 Turning on autocert allows Pomerium to automatically retrieve, manage, and renew public facing TLS certificates from [Let's Encrypt][letsencrypt] for each of your managed pomerium routes as well as for the authenticate service.
-This setting must be used in conjunction with `Certificate Folder` as autocert must have a place to persist, and share certificate data between services.
+This setting must be used in conjunction with `Certificate Folder` as Autocert must have a place to persist, and share certificate data between services.
+Provides [OCSP stapling](https://en.wikipedia.org/wiki/OCSP_stapling).

 This setting can be useful in a situation where you do not have Pomerium behind a TLS terminating ingress or proxy that is already handling your public certificates on your behalf.